 Established in 2003, the Center in Paris solidified the University of Chicago’s presence in Europe and served an important role in the expansion of undergraduate student study abroad programs.
-As the University’s first center abroad, the Boyer Center serves as a model for scholarly engagement worldwide that extends through University of Chicago centers in London, Delhi, Beijing, and a campus in Hong Kong.
+As the University’s first center abroad, the Center in Paris serves as a model for scholarly engagement worldwide that extends through University of Chicago centers in London, Delhi, Beijing, and a campus in Hong Kong.

 Over the years, Paris has become home to the largest number of the College’s hallmark quarter-long, faculty-led programs for undergraduates that transport the undergraduate curriculum and faculty abroad to consider the impact of texts, events, and ideas in the places that bore them.
 The Center also expanded in significance and reach, widening its range of geographic networks to include Africa and the Middle East.
 Programming and partnerships grew more than twentyfold, with demand far outpacing the space and facilities.